nais/doc/docs/addons/kafka.md

 ## Creating topics and defining access

 Creating or modifying a `Topic` Kubernetes resource will trigger topic creation and ACL management with Aiven \(hosted Kafka provider\).
 The topic name will be prefixed with your team namespace, thus in the example below, the fully qualified topic name will be `myteam.mytopic`.
+This name will be set in the `.status.fullyQualifiedName` field on your Topic resource once the Topic is synchronized to Aiven.

 To add access to this topic for your application, see the next section: _Accessing topics from an application_.